-Mridula Bajaj is a specialist in child development with more than three decades of experience in programme, research and training.
-She is currently Executive Director of Mobile Creches, an NGO that works with children on construction sites.
-She took over as the Vice Chairperson of Oxfam India Board in August 2010.
-She was a member of the Steering Committee for the 10th Five Year Plan and has served on the Expert Committee to evaluate proposals and field inspection under experimental and innovative education projects by the Ministry of Human Resource Development, Department of Education.
-She has done extensive work in the area of empowerment of women and child development.
-Mridula holds a Masters degree in Science in Child Development from Lady Irwin College, Delhi University, she has worked extensively for empowerment of women and child development.
+Mridula Bajaj is a specialist in Child Development with more than three decades of experience in programme, research and training.
+She is currently Executive Director of Mobile Crèches, an NGO that works for children at construction sites.
+She took over as the Vice Chairperson of the Oxfam India Board in August 2010, and has been a Board member since its inception.
+Holding a Master’s degree in Science and Child Development from Lady Irwin College, Delhi University, she has worked extensively for empowerment of women and child development.

-Somasekhar Sundaresan is a partner with J. Sagar Associates, a national law firm in India and heads the firm’s securities law and financial sector regulatory practice.
-He has extensive experience and expertise in advising clients in the area of foreign investment, banking and financial institutional sector, mergers and acquisitions, particularly, those involving listed companies.
-He has advised a number of banks, securities issuers, merchant bankers, stock brokers, mutual funds, fund managers, foreign institutional investors, non-banking financial companies, stock exchanges, securities depositories, and other financial services intermediaries.
+Somasekhar Sundaresan is a partner with J. Sagar Associates, a large national law firm in India.
+He heads the firm’s securities law and financial sector regulatory practice.
+He has experience and expertise in advising clients in the area of foreign investment, banking, and the financial institutional sector, mergers and acquisitions, particularly, those involving listed companies.
+He has advised a number of banks, security issuers, stockbrokers, mutual funds, non-banking financial companies, stock exchanges and foreign institutional investors.
 In addition to his private practice, he is actively involved in public policy and regulatory affairs in India’s financial sector.

-Sunil Verma has had 37 years of service with the Indian Audit & Accounts Service.
-He was associated with Ernst & Young as an advisor.
-He carried out consulting assignments with the Asian Development Bank (power sector), the International Labour Organisation (rural roads) and the India Infrastructure Finance Company Limited (Monitoring & Evaluation Framework and Governance and Accountability Action Plan).
-He is currently working as member (finance) for the Jharkhand State Electricity Regulatory Commission.
-He is a frequent commentator on issues relating to audit by the Comptroller and Auditor General (CAG) of India, the defence industry and the electricity sector.
+Sunil Verma has been associated for 37 years with the Indian Audit and Accounts Service.
+He was also associated with Ernst and Young as an advisor.
+He carried out consulting assignments with the Asian Development Bank (power sector), the International Labour Organisation (rural roads) and the India Infrastructure Finance Company Limited (Monitoring and Evaluation Framework and Governance and Accountability Action Plan).
+He is currently working as member (finance) of the Jharkhand State Electricity Regulatory Commission and is a frequent commentator on issues relating to audit by the CAG of India, the defence industry and the electricity sector.

-Santosh is the Managing Director and CEO of Future Brands Ltd. He was the President of McCann-Erickson, one of India’s premier advertising agencies.
-A post graduate from Indian Institute of Management, Ahmedabad, he has served on the boards of ING Vysya Bank, ACK Media limited, Future Consumer Products Limited, Breakthrough and Centre for Advocacy & Research (CFAR) and on the Governing Councils of Mudra Institute of Communication, Ahmedabad & Praxis Business School, Kolkata.
-He writes a weekly column for the Times of India and is author of Mother Pious Lady - Making Sense of Everyday India, a book that examines how the everyday life of middle class India has evolved.
+Santosh Desai is the Managing Director and CEO of Future Brands Ltd. He has been the President of McCann-Erickson, one of India’s premier advertising agencies.
+A post-graduate from Indian Institute of Management, Ahmedabad, he has served on the boards of ING Vysya Bank, ACK Media Limited, Future Consumer Products Limited, Breakthrough and CFAR (Centre for Advocacy & Research) and on the Governing Councils of Mudra Institute of Communication, Ahmedabad, and Praxis Business School, Kolkata.
+He writes a weekly column for The Times of India and is the author of Mother Pious Lady - Making Sense of Everyday India, a book that examines how the everyday life of middle class India has evolved.

-Anita is an Human Resource expert with over 35 years experience as a management consultant.
-She has been a strategic advisor to many family groups and SME companies.
+Anita Ramachandran is a human resource expert with over 35 years of experience as a management consultant.
+She has been a strategic advisor to many family groups and small and medium enterprise companies.
 She has been the Chairperson of TIE Women and on the Executive committee of TIE Mumbai and earlier on the Advertising Standards Council of India.
 Anita is an independent Director on the board of Aditya Birla Retail, Geometric Ltd., Godrej & Boyce and Rane.
 Having won several academic honours, she is one of the first generation of women professionals to become an entrepreneur.
 She supports many organisations in the social sector through pro bono professional work and remains deeply committed to work with women.